AmirbahadorRostami/ats-test/README.md

 `msg` fires gets shown in the UI as-is.
 The only thing that would need actual code is a third rule type beyond `incompatible`/`requires`.

+# NOTE:
+AI was used in developing this project, mostly used for UI code generation and some minor optomizations.